orlando1409/CleanAngularCourse/README.md

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:
+* Open command prompt, into to the folder path and execute this :
 ```
 npm start
 ```